Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 4. Wear-Leveling Algorithm

 Without the wear-leveling algorithm, an SSD would store incoming data in the first available empty block or repeatedly write to the same blocks that are easily accessible.
 This might be beneficial for the performance, but some cells would wear out faster because they are not being utilized evenly.
 With the wear-leveling algorithms, the damage (during writing) to the cells is evenly distributed across the memory layers.
 This ensures that no cell is undergoing overuse while others remain idle.
-This might sound simple, but it has a pretty big role in increasing SSD’s life expectancy.
+This might sound simple, but it has a pretty big role in increasing SSDs’ life expectancy.

 There are also other factors, such as over-provisioning, DRAM, TRIM, ECC, and Bad block management, that work together to ensure the NAND flash cells are utilized as efficiently as possible.
 DRAM contributes not only to maintaining the FTL but also to storing the frequency read/written data, thereby reducing the number of writes to the memory cells.
 ECC ensures that the data is properly stored and in good condition for reading.
-Over-provisioning is the extra space set aside by the SSD for wear-leveling, garbage collection, and bad block management algorithms.
+Over-provisioning refers to the extra space allocated by the SSD for wear-leveling, garbage collection, and bad block management algorithms.
 The TRIM command informs the SSD which data blocks are no longer required and are ready to be erased.
 This helps increase performance and reduce unnecessary write operations.

-All in all, numerous factors contribute to the overall life expectancy of an SSD.
+In summary, numerous factors contribute to the overall life expectancy of an SSD.
 A well-designed and manufactured SSD will always ensure that it employs all these features.
 However, how we use our SSDs also plays a significant role in determining their lifespan.

 What do the studies say?